Postgraduate Course: Organising for Effectiveness (EMBA) (CMSE11277)

 Student Learning Experience:

-The course offers a varied learning experience via an integrated mix of lectures, group work and class discussion, visiting speakers and practical exercises.
-There will be opportunities for discussion and debate amongst participants, and participants are encouraged to apply the ideas to their own experience.
-The course includes a simulation game in which the class is divided into teams to compete on an organisational challenge.
+The course offers a varied learning experience via an integrated mix of lectures, group work, class discussion, and practical exercises.
+There will be opportunities for discussion and debate, and students are encouraged to apply the ideas to their own experience.
+The course includes an online simulation game in which the class is divided into teams to compete on an organisational challenge.
 The emphasis in the course is on blending theory and practice by putting ideas and concepts to work.
-This will be achieved by analysing cases, by discussing real world problems from visiting practitioners and by practical exercises that provide first-hand illustration of the ideas in action.
+This will be achieved by analysing cases, by discussing real world problems with practitioners, and by practical exercises that provide first-hand illustration of the ideas in action.

 Entry Requirements (not applicable to Visiting Students)